w3rew/stressed/README.md

 - Fast: it uses asynchronous process spawns and outperforms naive realization by 2-5 times
 - Can use random seeds for sampler to facilitate reproducible testing
 - Customizable:
-    - Use args/stdin to supply random seeds to sampler (which can ignore them whatsoever)
-    - Use default checker, which compares output with the reference solver, or use dedicated checker, which can check the output in any way
+    - Use default checker, which compares output with the reference solver, or use **custom checker**, which can check the output in any way
     - Show diffs with the correct solution (character-wise/line-wise) or do not show them at all
     - Control the number of iterations